Amarok24/Oxhr/README.md

 ## FAQs

 ### How can I stop a running connection?
-- Very easily, you don't need special constructs like the AbortController in Fetch API.
-In Oxhr you simply call the Abort method.
+- Very easily, you don't need special constructs like the `AbortController()` in Fetch API.
+In Oxhr you simply call the `Abort()` method.
 See the included demo.

 ### Can I open multiple connections at once?
 - Yes and no. It's not possible using one instance of Oxhr, but you can create multiple (independent) instances.
-Since Oxhr works with EcmaScript's Promise object you can also make use of Promise.all(), Promise.any() and so on.
+Since Oxhr works with EcmaScript's Promise object you can also make use of Promise.all(), Promise.any() etc.

 ---